 Note that while the memory foam does yield to the touch, it's not nearly as soft as silicone.
 Still, this is a great choice if you want an ultra-lightweight form that's comfortable and gives you a natural-looking shape.

-These forms come in two versions—weighted (Style 132) and unweighted (Style 130).
-They are the first non-silicone forms to employ Amoena's Comfort+ technology.
+This is the first non-silicone form to employ Amoena's Comfort+ technology, which is integrated into the back of the breast form cover.
 According to Amoena, "A Comfort+ fabric layer works continuously to maintain a dry environment by absorbing excess body heat and helping to reduce perspiration behind the form."

-Style 132, the weighted version of the form, contains another innovation—the weight is supplied by barium sulfate powder.
-Barium Sulfate is a natural occurring mineral which does not retain water as typical powders do, so when washed it should dry more quickly.
-Amoena recommends hand washing the form with Amoena cleanser.
-If you wear the form frequently, it's best to hand wash the outside fabric as needed using a cloth and only wash the entire form about every two weeks.
+The form contains another innovation—the weight is supplied by barium sulfate powder.
+Barium Sulfate is a naturally-occurring mineral which does not retain water as typical powders do, so when washed it should dry more quickly.
+Since the newer version of the 132 has a removable cover, it should only be necessary to wash the actual form infrequently, if at all.
 Another benefit of barium sulfate powder is that it will not set off metal detectors at airports or other venues.

-Both the weighted and unweighted forms are nicely shaped and comfortable.
-The weighted form, Style 132, provides just enough weight to keep bras from riding up.
-It also feels softer when on than most other foam forms.
+The form is nicely shaped and comfortable.
+It provides just enough weight to keep bras from riding up.
 Some women may like the 132 so much that it becomes their everyday form.
 It's a particularly good choice for women who live in a warm climate.